 GEWNet is currently hosted by Centre for Rural Technology (CRT/N), a non-state actor engaged in the field of rural technology and energy promotion for overall rural development.
-CRT/N feels privileged to be a hosting and championing organisation for GEWNet initiatives supported by its members, local, national and international partners such as ENERGIA/Hivos.
+CRT/N feels privileged to be a hosting and championing organization for GEWNet initiatives supported by its members, local, national and international partners such as ENERGIA/Hivos.

 It’s been 18 years that CRT/N has been hosting GEWNet which held various workshops/ interactive meetings and expert presentations on gender mainstreaming in water and energy initiatives acting as First Resource Centre in the years 2004/05.
-It has prepared National Paper on “Prospects and challenges on gender mainstreaming in energy sector for achieving MDG” and initiated training on Gender Audit and Gender Tools Testing in Improved Water Mill Programme.
+It has prepared National Paper on “Prospects and challenges on gender mainstreaming in the energy sector for achieving MDG” and initiated training on Gender Audit and Gender Tools Testing in Improved Water Mill Programme.

-With active role of GEWNet, CRT/N became Asia Regional Secretariat (ARS) of ENERGIA in 2007/08 and utilizing the funding prepared a paper on GESI in the same year.
+With the active role of GEWNet, CRT/N became Asia Regional Secretariat (ARS) of ENERGIA in 2007/08 and utilizing the funding prepared a paper on GESI in the same year.
 In 2009/10, the network advocated for Gender Sensitive Energy Policy in Nepal through Training on Capacity Enhancement of Rural Women and Entrepreneurship and in 2011.
-GEWNet started to support student’s thesis through resources and internships.
+GEWNet started to support students’ thesis through resources and internships.
 It also assisted in the formulation of a strategy for mainstreaming gender in rural energy policies in Nepal.

 From 2016 to August 2020, GEWNet has been actively involved as a Programme partner of Green and Inclusive Energy Program (GIE) to support achieving its objectives by promoting, sharing and organizing awareness and lobby and advocacy-related activities in collaboration with GIE programme partner organizations.